 - Easy.
 Making a marinade only takes a few extra minutes, and those ingredients give you A LOT of flavor.

 - Healthy.
 All of these homemade chicken marinades are made with FOUR OR LESS whole food ingredients.
 We were even able to use these marinades during our Whole30 challenge.

 - Utilizes pantry staples.
 Sure, you can go buy a fancy marinade, like this Primal Kitchen Marinade, but why bother when you can whip something up with what you have on hand?

 - Saves money.
 No trips to the store.
 No expensive sauces.
 Just basic ingredients.
 If you’re familiar with my Grocery Budget Bootcamp, you know that budgeting for groceries is a top priority of mine.

-The key is knowing how to create a good chicken marinade recipe based on what you have.
+The key to making the best chicken marinade is knowing how to create a good combination based on what you have.

 Lucky for you, I found a “formula” that seems to do the trick every time: